 |Dynamics GP table name||Dynamics GP Technical Name|

 Checking in the database to see if the table was in SQL server, proved it was not:

-So it would seem this table got missed when the GP installer/upgrade scripts were created!
+So this tels us the table does not exist, it would seem this table got missed when the GP installer/upgrade scripts were created.

 There is evidence of other people having similar experience on the forums, Inquiry error message missing table SY01407